Timeseries

 copy()[source]

-Make a copy of this series.
+Create a copy of the series.

 Returns

-A copy of this time series.
+A copy of the series.

 Return type